 One spring day in 2015, a chance daydream turned into one of the craziest projects I ever developed.

-If you 20150226_face1have been following this blog, I have been building a 2- and 3-axis CNC machine (the Monster) out of PC Controls and medium steppers.
+If you have been following this blog, I have been building a 2- and 3-axis CNC machine (the Monster) out of PC Controls and medium steppers.
 I made some serious headway on the mechanics and wiring, and I was writing a custom .net application to run the Monster via USB.
 The application worked in conjunction with a 0001D in-house XML file, exported via Maya, CATIA, or Rhino plug-ins I personally developed.

 Alright, enough boring backstory.